 He has extensive experience representing parties in interstate trucking collision cases, and in the past two years has spoken at national interstate trucking litigation seminars in Chicago (trucking insurance), New Orleans (trial tactics and side underride issues), St. Louis (punitive damages), San Francisco (dealing with insolvent trucking companies), Atlanta (trucking insurance, closing argument), Nashville (use of Federal Motor Carrier Safety Regulations), and Amelia Island (overview of trucking litigation).

 A Certified Civil Trial Advocate of the National Board of Trial Advocacy, he has been listed as a “Super Lawyer” (Atlanta Magazine), among the “Legal Elite” (Georgia Trend Magazine), and in the Bar Register of Preeminent Lawyers (Martindale).
 In addition to trucking litigation, he has broad experience in products liability, catastrophic personal injury, wrongful death, spinal cord injury, brain injury and burn injury cases.
-Currently he is Treasurer and a 2010 candidate for President-Elect of the 41,000 member State Bar of Georgia.This post is subject to our ethical disclaimer.
+He was president of the State Bar of Georgia in 201-12.
+Ken Shigley is a candidate for election to the Georgia Court of Appeals in the statewide Nonpartisan Judicial Primary on May 22, 2018.
+His opponent is former Democratic Party nominee for Attorney General from Albany, Ken Hodges.